Physical Fault Injection and Side-Channel Attacks on Mobile Devices: A Comprehensive Analysis: Introduction

-The complexity of today's mobile devices has led to difficulties when applying FIAs and SCAs used on smart cards and micro-controller units (MCUs).
-Mobile device system-on-chips (SoCs) utilise high-frequency (1GHz+), multi-core CPUs with complex pipelines; mixed analog and digital components; and support sophisticated operating systems (OSs) with multiple applications and virtualisation.
-Ultimately, this has changed the types of physical attacks that have been successfully mounted against mobile devices.
+Unfortunately, the complexity of today's mobile devices has frustrated the application of traditional FIAs and SCAs used historically against simpler platforms, such as micro-controller units (MCUs).
+Modern mobile system-on-chips (SoCs) employ high-frequency (1GHz+), multi-core CPUs with multi-stage pipelines and instruction-level parallelism; contain mixed analog and digital components; and are used to host complex operating systems (OSs) with various concurrent and virtualised processes.
+These aspects complicate the acquisition of side-channel measurements and the precise and accurate injection of faults.
+Ultimately, this has changed the types of physical attacks that have found success in the current literature.

-In this work, we consolidate and extensively evaluate the state of the art in physical fault injections and side-channel attacks on mobile devices.
-We examine over 50 attack papers published between 2009 and 2021, which are compared using criteria regarding the target platform, the attack goals, any prerequisites, and their results.
-After this, we identify some significant shortcomings and highlight potential future research directions from the current literature.
-To our knowledge, this is the first comprehensive survey paper on physical FIAs and SCAs on modern mobile devices.
+In this work, we consolidate and extensively evaluate the state of the art in physical fault injection and side-channel attacks on mobile devices.
+In total, over 50 research papers are examined from 2009 to 2021, which are compared using the attack goals, prerequisites, target platforms, and reported results.
+From this work, we identify some significant challenges and limitations, and highlight potential future research directions.
+To the best of our knowledge, we present the first comprehensive survey in the area with respect to modern mobile devices.